WheatfieldRun/WheatfieldRun.github.io/content/_releases/2017-05-07-caverns-of-timorous.md

 embed: 699037200
 genre: Electronic, Pop
 releaseDate: May 7th, 2017

-artist:
-  name: Hero Is Not Strong
+artist: Hero Is Not Strong
-  slug: hero-is-not-strong

 images:
   - image: